Ten useful things which weigh almost nothing to bring on your Camino

 All of the following weigh almost nothing, are cheap and commonly available, and could be really useful on the Camino.

-Safety pins: cloths pegs (US pins), replacement buttons, zips, self defence, blister surgery (why does it always come to this?)
+Safety pins: these can double as clothes pegs (US clothes pins), replacement buttons, zips, self defence, amateur blister surgery (why does it always come to this?), etc.

 Masking or Duct Tape: maybe not a whole roll but part of one at least.
 This can be very useful for quick repairs to clothes or equipment.
 A small tear in a poncho can quickly turn into a gaping hole.
 A waterproof jacked snagged on barbed wire may cause a small hole which will let in a surprising amount of water next time it rains.
 Duck Tape is perfect for these situations (as well as many more).